Mishal Hamed Kanoo

-Mishal Hamed Kanoo (Arabic: مشعل حمد كانو, born February 25, 1969) is a prominent Emirati businessman, he is the chairman of The Kanoo Group, a UAE and Oman-based conglomerate, Kanoo has been recognized on multiple occasions as one of the most powerful Arabs (including Top 100 Powerful Arabs 2017, Power 100, Rich List 2009, and The World's Richest Arabs).
+Mishal Hamed Kanoo (Arabic: مشعل حمد كانو, born February 25, 1969) is an Emirati businessman, He is the chairman of The Kanoo Group, a conglomerate based in the UAE and Oman.
+The company has appeared in various lists, such as the Top 100 Powerful Arabs 2017, the Power 100, and the Rich List 2009.

 In 2015, he assumed the Chairmanship of The Kanoo Group following the passing of Yusuf Ahmed Kanoo in 2014.
 The Kanoo Group operates across diverse sectors including shipping, travel, machinery, logistics, property, energy, chemicals, training, retail, and various joint ventures.

 Early life and education

 Born in Dubai and educated through high school locally, Kanoo continued his college studies in the United States.
 He took Comparative Theology and Philosophy and double major in Economics as his first degree and later earned his MBA in Finance from the University of St. Thomas in Houston.

 Kanoo left the business for a time and later earned his second MBA at the American University of Sharjah, where he subsequently became a visiting lecturer on a course in Family Business.

 He worked at Arthur Andersen in Dubai as an auditor before returning to The Kanoo Group as Deputy Chairman in 1997.
 At that time, his uncle, Mubarak Kanoo, was the chairman of the holding company.
 He served as the Deputy Chairman until the time he took up his most recent role.